dustinvanstee/ibm-visual-insights-utils/README.md

 ## Sample code and utilities library for working with powerai vision

 ---
+**Prerequisites**
+You will need a python 3.X environment (recommend Anaconda) for this program.
+You will need to install the following libraries opencv requests urllib3 numpy
+---

-Examples : Create a customized video with bounding box annotations Program : annotate_video.py
+**Example 1 : Create a customized video with bounding box annotations** Program : **annotate_video.py**

 Parameters
 --input_video [Directory]